csh970605/csh970605.github.io/_posts/2024-05-29-MMSE_Estimator.md

 $= \mathbb{E}[X] - \mathbb{E}[X] = 0$
 </center>

-Because mean of $\tilde{X}$ is 0, the expectation value of estimation value of MMSE equals to the expectation value of unknown random vector $X$.
-That is, the MMSE estimator is a estimator without bias.
+Because the mean of $\tilde{X}$ is 0, the expectation value of the estimation value of the MMSE equals the expectation value of the unknown random vector $X$.
+That is, the MMSE estimator is an unbiased estimator.

 <br><br>

 ### [Covariance](https://csh970605.github.io/posts/Rand_Vector/#covariance) of The Estimation Error

-The covariance of the estimation error $\tilde{X}$ is given as the mean of the conditional covariance of $X$ conditioned on the set of measurement vectors $Z_{k}$ as follows.
+The covariance of the estimation error $\tilde{X}$ is given as the mean of the conditional covariance of $X$ conditioned on the set of measurement vectors $Z_{k}$ as follows:

 <center>